Nham95/EP-Playwright/README.md

 ## Important
- Set the Environment variable for the credentials before running the test. export WIKI_USERNAME="YourWikipediaUsername" export WIKI_PASSWORD="YourWikipediaPassword"
+ Set the Environment variable for the credentials before running the test in the terminal. export WIKI_USERNAME="YourWikipediaUsername" export WIKI_PASSWORD="YourWikipediaPassword"